microsoft/xlang/design_notes/XDN11 - xmeta Semantic Checking.md

 **Namespace members** include nested namespace declarations and type declarations.

 **Types** include classes, structs, interfaces, enums, and delegates.

-Namespaces can include other namespaces with a **using namespace directive**.
-This has syntax `using <namespace-name>`.
-This allows members from the included namespace to be referenced.

-You can also include namespaces or types through a **using alias directive**.
-This has syntax `using <identifier> = <namespace-or-type-name>;`.

-A **namespace alias qualifier** refers to a namespace or a type.
-It guarantees that type name lookups are unaffected by the introduction of new types and members.
-This has syntax `identifier::identifier<A1,...,Ak>` where `<A1,...,Ak>` is optional.

 #### Semantic checks:
 1) Only types from the declaration space of included namespaces can be referenced.
 This means that types from nested namespaces are unavailable, since they belong to a separate declaration space.